 All market sale animals must have been exhibited in their appropriate market animal class.
 Exhibitors may show market animals in more than one department but may sell only one animal in the market livestock sale.
-An exhibitor has the responsibility of informing the Market Livestock Committee within 15 minutes of conclusion of the last Jr. Livestock Show the animal to be sold in the Market Livestock Sale.
+An exhibitor has the responsibility of informing the Market Livestock Committee within 15 minutes of the completion of their animal species show which animal is to be sold.
 Failure to inform a Market Livestock Committee member will result in being placed at the end of the sale and not placed in the program, regardless of ribbon placing.